RocketSmash9000/incredidot/README.md

 ## Edit the project
 Open Godot Engine, click "Import" and select the `project.godot` file in the cloned project you made earlier.
 Then click on "Import & Edit".

+## Contribute
+Of course you can!
+I want to improve this project to its best state, so if you'd like to help, feel free to create pull requests

 ## Need help?
 First look for issues related to your problem.
 If that didn't resolve your issue, feel free to open an issue with a detailed description of your problem.